blockchyp/blockchyp-go/README.md

 Once the customer swipes their card, the terminal will use keys on the mag stripe to add value to the card.

-You don't need to handle a new gift card or a gift card recharge any differently.
+You don't need to handle a new gift card activation or a gift card recharge any differently.
 The terminal firmware will figure out what to do on its own and also returns the new balance for the gift card.